This post may contain affiliate links.

 - Avocado Oil: Or another vegetable oil like canola oil.
 See note below about choosing oils.

-Though the two are similar, Italian giardiniera is made with bite size vegetables to enjoy as an appetizer or salad ingredients, while the vegetables in Chicago-Style giardiniera are cut small and served as a condiment for salads, hot dogs, etc. Often Chicago-Style is quite spicy and many recipes call only for oil, no vinegar.
+Though the two are similar, Italian giardiniera is made with bite size vegetables to enjoy as an appetizer or salad ingredients, while the vegetables in Chicago-Style giardiniera are cut small and served as a condiment for salads, hot dogs (with homemade hot dog buns!, etc. Often Chicago-Style is quite spicy and many recipes call only for oil, no vinegar.

 Olive oil adds wonderful flavor to giardiniera, but note that extra virgin olive oil will solidify in the refrigerator, unlike refined olive oil.
 The same goes for avocado oil.
 I use avocado oil and extra virgin olive oil because they're what I always have on hand.
 If you'd like to do the same, just plan to take your pickled vegetables out of the refrigerator for 15 minutes or so before you plan to enjoy them to give the oil time to warm and liquify.